elunna/hackem/hackem_changelog.md

 - (J) boojum
 - (L) eye of fear and flame
 - (L) worm that walks
+    - When destroyed, generates up to 10 hellminth maggots.
+These maggots can infest other corpses to create more worms that walk.
 - (M) troll mummy
     - Added regen and stalking
 - (M) adherer